CHEM-DRY VS. STEAM CLEANINGLearn why Chem-Dry carpet cleaning is so much more effective than steam cleaning

 - Resists resoiling – stains don’t reappear

 - Green solutions and cleaning method, minimal water

 - High water quantity

 - High pressure application

 - Harsh chemicals, excessive water

-Serving all of Galveston, Harris, Fort Bend and Brazoria Counties, Texas, including: Houston, Pearland, Pasadena, Deer Park, La Porte, Alvin, Dickinson, Friendswood, Kemah, League City, Seabrook, and the surrounding areas.
+Serving Galveston, Harris, Fort Bend and Brazoria Counties, Texas, including Houston, Pearland, Pasadena, Deer Park, La Porte, Alvin, Dickinson, Friendswood, Kemah, League City, Seabrook, and the surrounding areas.

 Hours of Operation: